cockroachdb/docs/v23.1/take-full-and-incremental-backups.md

 Cockroach Labs recommends taking incremental backups every 10 minutes.
 CockroachDB supports up to 400 incremental backups between full backups.
 This may vary based on your specific use-case, so we recommend testing within your own environment and workloads.
 This can look like:

-- A full backup taken daily with incrementals taken every hour for a total of 24 incremental backups
+- A full backup taken daily with incrementals taken every hour for a total of 24 incremental backups.
 - A full backup taken daily with incrementals taken every 10 minutes for a total of 144 incremental backups.
 - A full backup taken daily with incrementals taken every 5 minutes for a total of 288 incremental backups.
 - A full backup taken weekly with incrementals taken every hour for a total of 168 incremental backups.